supranational/blst/bindings/go/README.md

 # blst

-The `blst` package provides a rust interface to the blst BLS12-381 signature library.
+The `blst` package provides a Go interface to the blst BLS12-381 signature library.

 ## Build
 The build process consists of two steps, code generation followed by compilation.